Freelancing as a Developer in India: Honest Truth

 Freelance Platforms

-Upwork is the largest freelancing platform, and it is where most Indian developers start.
-The reality: competition is brutal.
+Upwork is the largest freelancing platform, and it's where most Indian developers start.
+Reality check: competition is brutal.
 For every decent project, there are 50-100 proposals, many from developers willing to work for Rs 200/hour.
 Breaking through requires a strong profile, competitive initial pricing, and patience.

 My Upwork strategy that worked:

-The advantage of Toptal is that clients come to you.
-You do not bid on projects.
-Toptal matches you with clients, and the rates are pre-negotiated at a premium level.
-The downside is the feast-or-famine cycle — sometimes Toptal has no suitable matches for weeks.
+Advantage of Toptal is that clients come to you.
+You don't bid on projects.
+Toptal matches you with clients, and rates are pre-negotiated at a premium level.
+Downside is the feast-or-famine cycle — sometimes Toptal has no suitable matches for weeks.

 Fiverr works for specific, productized services.
 "I will build you a responsive landing page for Rs 5,000" performs better than "I am a web developer."
-The issue is that Fiverr attracts price-sensitive clients, and the race to the bottom on pricing can be exhausting.
+Problem is that Fiverr attracts price-sensitive clients, and the race to the bottom on pricing can be exhausting.

-The highest-paying freelance work does not come from platforms — it comes from direct relationships.
-Here is how I built mine:
+Highest-paying freelance work doesn't come from platforms — it comes from direct relationships.
+Here's how I built mine:

 Referrals.
 After your first few clients, referrals become your best source of work.
 I asked every satisfied client, "Do you know anyone else who might need similar help?"
 About one in three said yes.
 One client referred me to three others.
 Referral clients come with built-in trust, which means less negotiation and faster onboarding.

 Open source and blogging.
 Contributing to popular open-source projects and writing technical blog posts established my credibility.
-A CTO once told me he hired me because he read my blog post on server-side rendering optimization and figured I clearly knew what I was talking about.
+A CTO once told me he hired me because he'd read my blog post on server-side rendering optimization and figured I clearly knew what I was talking about.
+I think that blog post probably earned me more money than anything else I've written.

 Most Indian freelance developers quickly discover that international clients pay significantly more.
 A React project that an Indian startup budgets at Rs 50,000 might command $3,000-5,000 ($2.5-4 lakh) from a US or European client.

-• Legal protections are weaker when your client is in a different country
+- Legal protections are weaker when your client's in a different country

-• Some international clients have unconscious (or conscious) biases about Indian developers that you will encounter
+- Some international clients have unconscious (or conscious) biases about Indian developers that you'll encounter

 My approach was a 70/30 split — 70% international, 30% Indian.
-The Indian clients provided consistent, lower-stress work, while the international clients provided higher income and exposure to different engineering cultures.
+Indian clients provided consistent, lower-stress work, while international clients provided higher income and exposure to different engineering cultures.
+I suspect most successful freelancers in India end up at a similar ratio, though it probably varies depending on your niche.

 Setting Your Rates